Coffee-Engine/Coffee-Engine/readme.md

 <img src="github/BannerLogo.svg" width="100%"></img>
-Coffee Engine is a free and open-source game engine made in javascript.
+Coffee Engine is a free and open-source game engine made in JavaScript.
 Its goal is to be a usable, versatile, customizable, and portable engine!

 ## Quirks of the engine

-The engine has some quirks while working on its source, which contributors might have to get used to.
+While working on its source, the engine has some quirks, which contributors might have to get used to.

 ### Modules and Packages

 Keep them to a minimum, no modules besides compilation, because this engine has to be portable.<br>
-I reccomend staying with what we have which are :
+I recommend staying with what we have which are :

 - Blockly
 - Monaco